kdemello1980/PTIA/README.md

 A working title.

 You are an amorphous blob.
-With a gun, somehow.
+With a gun, someday.
 Anywho, things keep popping up everywhere and you have to eat what won't kill you, and not touch what will.
 Like in _Time Bandits_, touching evil is inadvisible.

 # Serious Technical Details